andreaferretti/paths-js/ROADMAP.md

 0.3
 ===

+* New chart: Waterfall
+* New chart: Graph layout (not optimized)
+* New chart: Tree
+* Code snippets visible from the demo application

+0.4
+===

 * Cumulative versions of bar and line charts
 * New shape: Poincaré arc
 * New chart: Circos
-* New chart: Tree
-* Code snippets visible from the demo application

-0.4
+* Optimize Graph chart

+0.5
 ===

 * Allow relative coordinates in low-level API